History of AEK Athens F.C.: 1965–66 season

-1966–67 season, part II
+1966–67 season

+Panagiotis Ventouris returned from his spell at South Africa, Vasilis Mastrakoulis was acquired, while Giorgos Petridis left the club.
+AEK started the season with the European Cup Winners' Cup, playing against Braga, but they were eliminated with two defeats.
+An away draw against Panserraikos on the tenth matchday, alarmed the administration, which decided to remove Tzanetis from the bench.
 Jenő Csaknády returned after three and a half years.
-While AEK were covering the distance for the title race, the government was overthrown and a military dictatorship was imposed on the country, resulting in the interruption of the championship.
-AEK were not affected by the interruption and continued in covering up the distance, but two draws in the final matchdays ended their chances of winning the championship, finishing second.
+As AEK remained in contention for the title, the government was overthrown and a military dictatorship was imposed on the country, resulting in the interruption of the championship.
+AEK were not affected by the interruption and continued to challenge for the title, but two draws in the final matchdays ended their chances of winning the championship, finishing second.
 They also competed in the Balkans Cup, finishing first in their group and qualified in the final against Fenerbahçe.
-In the first leg at Nea Filadelfeia, AEK won by 2–1, but in Istanbul, the Turks won by 1–0 and a third match was set at Mithat Paşa, which they lost with 3–1.
+In the first leg at Nea Filadelfeia, AEK won 2–1, but in Istanbul, the Turks won 1–0 and a third match was set at Mithat Paşa, which they lost 3–1.